 Correct (or incorrect) configuration of your core network can affect the bandwidth and latency you get out of your wireless access points, sometimes in unpredictable ways.

-Furthermore, Wi-Fi networks have a different structure and a very different behaviour from wired networks.
+Furthermore, Wi-Fi networks have a different structure and very different behaviour from wired networks.
 They aren’t designed in the same way, and integrating the wired and wireless sections of your network is an important aspect of network design.